Degenerative Disc Disease

 How is degenerative disc disease treated?

 If you develop health problems such as osteoarthritis, a herniated disc, or spinal stenosis, you may need other treatments.
 These include physical therapy and exercises for strengthening and stretching the back.
+Your doctor may prescribe medicines.
 In some cases, surgery may be recommended.
 It usually involves removing the damaged disc.
 In some cases, the bone is then permanently joined (fused) to protect the spinal cord.
 In rare cases, an artificial disc may be used to replace the disc that is removed.

 Current as of: March 9, 2022